FactomProject/factom-docs/api/includes/_factomd-api.md

 ```

 **What does this mean?**
-The params sent do not match the expected paramaters
+The params sent do not match the expected parameters

 **What to do?**
-Ensure that your parameters are correct for the api call you are trying to call.
-Also ensure you have all fields needed.
+Ensure that your parameters are correct for the API endpoint you are trying to call.
+Also, ensure that you have all the required fields.

 ### Internal error